tuanx18/data-engineer-portfolio/README.md

 # Hoang Anh Tuan - A Data Engineering Portfolio

-*Exploring Data Realms: Anh Tuan embarks on a journey through data engineering after a 3-year education in **Software Development**, followed by 2 years specializing in **Data Engineering***
+*Exploring Data Realms: Anh Tuan embarks on a journey through data engineering after a 3-year education in **Software Development**, followed by 4 years specializing in **Data Engineering***

 ## About Me

 **Based:** Hanoi, Vietnam

-**Current Job**: Data Engineer | AI / NLP Engineer
+**Current Job**: Data Engineer | AI / NLP Engineer | Data Scientist

-**Contact me:** xxx

-**Email:** anhtuanhoang2001@gmail.com

 **Linkedin**: [My Profile](https://www.linkedin.com/in/tuanx18/)

-Hello, my name is Anh Tuan!
-I am a data addict with a solid background in computer science and a love of numbers, statistics and data in general.
-With a degree in "Computer Science - Software Development," I bring to the field of data a unique blend of technical expertise and an analytical approach.
-As a candidate seeking the role of **Data Engineer**, I am delighted to demonstrate my technical, analytical and logical talents in the field of **Data Engineering** and **Data Science**.
+Hello, my name is Anh Tuan.
+I am a **Data Engineer** with a strong foundation in Computer Science and a deep passion for building scalable, reliable data systems.
+With a degree in Computer Science – Software Development, I bring a solid engineering mindset to the world of data, combining software architecture principles with advanced data platform expertise.

-During my time at university, I was the best at developing software and constructing websites that met the needs of the subjects.
-But then I realized that I might be better at dealing with data, so I applied my coding and software development skills to the **Data Science** playground.
-Now I can effectively declare that I can work with complex data and proficient in constructing efficient data pipelines, developing expansive data lakes, and optimizing data warehouses using a blend of programming expertise and cloud technologies.
-Furthermore, while taking classes at university laboratories, I obtained expertise in **leadership**, **data management**, **statistical analysis**, **machine learning** and **data manipulation**, all of which I believe will be useful for my next adventure as a **Data Engineer**.

-In my spare time, I am always excited investigate new data analysis / manipulation tools and approaches, always looking for ways to broaden my knowledge and sharpen my skills.
-If you're seeking for someone with a unique combination of software development and data engineering skills, I'd love to talk about how I might help your projects and organization.
-Please contact me and let's begin on a data-driven journey together!

-This is a repository in which I can show off my skills, projects, and progression in the early stage of my **Data Engineering / Data Science** career.
+My journey began with a strong interest in Data Analysis and Data Science, but as I progressed through university and into the professional world, I discovered that my true strength lies in engineering the infrastructure that powers data-driven organizations.
+Leveraging my background in object-oriented programming, system design, and software quality, I transitioned naturally into Data Engineering, where I could build robust pipelines, scalable architectures, and cloud-native data platforms.

+Over the past four years, I have developed deep expertise in designing and operating production-grade data solutions across **GCP** and **AWS** environments.
+My work focuses on building end-to-end data pipelines, architecting data lakes and warehouses, optimizing large-scale SQL transformations, and ensuring reliability, governance, and performance at scale.
+I am particularly experienced in cloud-based data warehousing, workflow orchestration, distributed data processing, and modern lakehouse architectures.

+Beyond technical implementation, I approach data engineering with a systems-thinking mindset — understanding not only how to build pipelines, but how to design sustainable data ecosystems that align with business strategy.
+As I continue to grow professionally, my long-term goal is to evolve into a Data Solutions Architect, designing enterprise-level data platforms that are scalable, secure, and future-ready.

+This repository reflects my progression from early Data Science exploration to becoming an experienced Data Engineer.
+It showcases not only technical projects, but also the evolution of my architectural thinking, problem-solving approach, and commitment to continuous improvement.

+Outside of work, I continuously explore emerging cloud technologies, distributed systems, and modern data architecture patterns — always striving to refine my expertise and stay ahead in the rapidly evolving data landscape.

+If you are looking for a data professional who combines strong software engineering fundamentals with modern cloud data architecture expertise, I would welcome the opportunity to connect and collaborate.

 **Please note that this was an archived profile.**

 ### Why Data Engineer?

-At the beginning of my journey into the realm of data, I initially aspired to acquire a career in Data Analysis.
-However, as my university education progressed, I dug deeply into various subjects and consistently be the best at, achieving the highest distinctions across disciplines such as **Object-oriented Programming** and **Software Testing**.
-While my focus wasn’t solely on excelling in these areas, my commitment to excellence resulted in commendable performance.
-As I approached the end of my university time, I realized the potential for synergy between my aptitude in **Data Analysis** and my proficiency in **Software Development**.
-This realization led me to the combination role of the both 2 fields: As a **Data Engineer** and **Data Scienctist** - which was the best decision I have made in my lifetime.

-## Education

-- *Hanoi University of Science and Technology, Computer Science, Sep 2019 - Jan 2020*
-    - Status: **Graduated**

-- *Swinburne University of Technology Hanoi, Software Development, Jan 2020 - Sep 2023*
-    - Status: **Graduated**
+At the beginning of my career, I was primarily drawn to Data Analysis, motivated by the challenge of extracting meaningful insights from data.
+During my university years, I developed a strong technical foundation, consistently achieving top distinctions in subjects such as Object-Oriented Programming and Software Testing.
+These experiences strengthened not only my analytical thinking but also my understanding of software architecture, system design, and code quality.

+As I progressed academically and professionally, I recognized the powerful intersection between data analytics and software engineering.
+I became increasingly interested in building the infrastructure that enables analytics at scale — designing data pipelines, optimizing systems, and engineering reliable data platforms.
+This realization naturally led me toward Data Engineering, where I could combine analytical reasoning with strong engineering principles.

+Over the past four years, I have grown into an experienced Data Engineer, specializing in scalable data architecture, cloud-based data platforms, and production-grade pipeline development.
+My journey from data analysis to data engineering has allowed me to bridge the gap between data infrastructure and advanced analytics, enabling organizations to make reliable, data-driven decisions with confidence.

 ## Certificates

 - Google Cloud Professional Data Engineer
 - Google Cloud Professional Cloud Architect
-- Google Cloud Professional DevOps Engineer
 - AWS Certified Data Analytics – Specialty
 - AWS Certified Solutions Architect – Professional
+- Databricks Data Engineer Associate
+- Databricks Data Engineer Professional
+- Udacity Advanced SQL Nanodegree

 ## Portfolio Projects

-In my portfolio, you'll find a collection of diverse data science and data analysis projects that showcase my skills in extracting valuable insights from data, solving real-world problems, and making data-driven decisions.
-The below parts is where I placed the files and their details.
+In my portfolio, you’ll find a diverse collection of projects spanning Data Engineering, Data Science, and Data Analysis, with a primary focus on building robust, scalable data systems.
+I specialize in designing and implementing end-to-end data pipelines, optimizing data architectures, and ensuring reliable data workflows that power analytics and machine learning solutions.
+Alongside strong engineering foundations, I apply advanced analytical and data science techniques to extract meaningful insights, solve complex real-world problems, and support data-driven decision-making.
+This combination reflects my ability not only to analyze data, but to engineer the infrastructure that makes impactful analytics possible.

 ### Table of Contents

+- Data Engineering
+    - Retail Enterprise Data Platform & Pipeline Orchestration
+        - Designed and managed a centralized retail data platform handling high-volume transactional and operational data.
+        - Developed scalable ETL/ELT pipelines and optimized complex SQL transformations for analytics workloads.
+        - Orchestrated production-grade workflows using Airflow with monitoring and failure handling.
+        - Tech Stack: GCP (BigQuery, Cloud Storage, IAM) · Apache Airflow · SQL (Advanced & Performance Tuning) · Python · Databricks (Lakehouse Migration Roadmap) · Retail Data Modeling

+    - Intelligent Banking Lakehouse & AI-Augmented Data Engineering
+        - Engineered a secure banking data platform integrating on-premise Oracle systems with AWS cloud infrastructure.
+        - Built scalable ingestion and transformation pipelines using Databricks and PySpark.
+        - Applied AI prompt engineering to accelerate SQL development, validation, and documentation automation.
+        - Tech Stack: Oracle · AWS (S3, IAM, Glue, EC2) · Databricks (Delta Lake) · PySpark · SQL · AI Prompt Engineering · Banking & Regulatory Data Systems

   - Programming (Python)
     - [Professional Cloud Data Engineer Certification Assistance Tool](https://github.com/tuanx18/python-gcp-cert-tool/tree/main)